 How to apply for Commonwealth Bank credit cards

 - Age.
-You must be at least 18 years of age to apply for a credit card.
+You must be at least 18 years of age to apply for a credit card in Australia.

 - Residency status.
 You must provide details of your Australian citizenship, residency or visa status.
-These requirements vary between cards, and additional conditions may apply for temporary residents, so make sure you check the specified conditions for any product you wish to apply for.
+These requirements vary between cards, and additional conditions may apply for temporary residents.
+To ensure you're eligible, check the specific conditions for the product before you apply.

 Other conditions may apply depending on the card.
-You can find this information listed on our Commonwealth Bank credit card product review and application pages.
-If you do meet the minimum eligibility requirements, Commonwealth Bank will also need to assess your financial situation before they making a decision about your credit card application.
-You will need to provide the following information about yourself to support your application.
+You can find this information listed on finder's Commonwealth Bank credit card product review and application pages.
+If you do meet the minimum eligibility requirements, Commonwealth Bank will also need to assess your financial situation before they make a decision about your credit card application.

 - Personal information.
 You will need to provide information including your full name, current residential address, email address, contact phone numbers and date of birth.

 - Details about your income.
 Aim to provide as much detail as possible about your income and assets.
-Details of income-generating assets such as property and shares also need to be provided, as does information about any savings.
+Details of income-generating assets such as property and shares also need to be provided, as well as information about any savings.

 - Expenses and liabilities.
-You will need to provide information about any debts you have, as well as ongoing expenses like child support, rent, mortgage repayments, or anything else that is considered a regular, essential cost (such as your weekly food budget).
+You will need to provide information about any debts you have, as well as ongoing expenses like child support, rent, mortgage repayments, or anything else that is considered a regular, essential cost.

 - Other credit cards.
 If you want to transfer a balance to a Commonwealth Bank credit card from your existing non-Commonwealth Bank credit card(s), store card(s) or charge card(s), you will need to provide the account details, including the card number, the amount you want to transfer and the name of the issuing financial institution.